gridgrid/grid-angular-adapter/README.md

 Grid Angular Adapter
 ===

-Tools for using Grid with angular (1.0 currently)
+Tools for using Grid with angular (1.0 currently) NOTE: this project is no longer maintained.
+If you want an angular adapter surely it will look very different from angular 1 and you would be welcome to take over this repo :)

 Installation
 ===